-- The following process applies to any party (other than the Applicants) that wishes to obtain the protection of this conditional authorisation: - (a) AIP must seek the approval of the ACCC by sending an email to adjudication@accc.gov.au, identifying the proposed party, including a description as to the conduct of that party, and the reasons why such participation is desirable to achieve the purposes of the Conduct (set out in paragraphs 1.8 and 1.9 of this draft determination). - (b) If the ACCC approves the party to engage in some or all of the conduct the subject of the notification, that party will receive the protection of this conditional authorisation, subject to any conditions imposed by the ACCC, from the time that the AIP is notified of the ACCC's decision. - (c) When considering the inclusion of a proposed party, the ACCC may in its absolute discretion, refuse to approve the inclusion of the proposed party or impose conditions which restrict the type or extent of the Conduct in relation to the proposed party. - (d) Unless the ACCC approves the party, it will not have any protection under this conditional authorisation.
+- The following process applies to any party (other than the Applicants) that wishes to obtain the protection of this conditional authorisation: - (a) AIP must seek the approval of the ACCC by sending an email to adjudication@accc.gov.au, identifying the proposed party, including a description as to the conduct of that party, and the reasons why such participation is desirable to achieve the purposes of the Conduct (set out in paragraphs 1.8 and 1.9 of this determination). - (b) If the ACCC approves the party to engage in some or all of the conduct the subject of the notification, that party will receive the protection of this conditional authorisation, subject to any conditions imposed by the ACCC, from the time that AIP is notified of the ACCC's decision. - (c) When considering the inclusion of a proposed party, the ACCC may in its absolute discretion, refuse to approve the inclusion of the proposed party or impose conditions which restrict the type or extent of the Conduct in relation to the proposed party. - (d) Unless the ACCC approves the party, it will not have any protection under this conditional authorisation. - 6.2.
+The ACCC may authorise the ACCC Adjudication Committee, a member of the ACCC or a member of the ACCC staff, to exercise a decision making function under the conditions of this authorisation on its behalf and that authorisation may be subject to any conditions which the ACCC may impose.